Venetian Crusade: Pactum Warmundi

-When the Venetians heard the news that King Baldwin II of Jerusalem had been captured by the Artuqids, and that the Kingdom of Jerusalem had subsequently been invaded by the Fatimids of Egypt, they ended their siege of Corfu and immediately sailed for the Holy Land.
-During his captivity, a Venetian fleet under the command of the Doge, Domenico Michele, arrived at Acre.
-After arriving, the Doge completed a pilgrimage to Jerusalem, where he celebrated Christmas of 1123, and met with Warmund, Patriarch of Jerusalem, and the Constable William Buris, governing Jerusalem in place of Baldwin II.
+When the Venetians heard the news that Baldwin had been captured and that the Kingdom of Jerusalem had subsequently been invaded, they ended their siege of Corfu and sailed for the Holy Land.
+Soon the Venetian fleet arrived at Acre.
+After arriving, Michiel completed a pilgrimage to Jerusalem, where he celebrated Christmas of 1123, and met with Warmund and the Constable William I of Bures, governing Jerusalem in place of Baldwin.
 After the celebrations, the Crusaders entered into debate where they should direct the Venetian fleet and their 15,000 Crusaders reinforcements.
-The Crusaders knew that the fleet would be essential in taking one of the last two Muslim ports on the Levantine coast of the Eastern Mediterranean Sea.
-But which city should they attack?
-Fatimid controlled Ascalon or Damascene controlled Tyre?

-The barons from the south of the Kingdom wanted to attack Ascalon, while those in the north preferred to direct the fleet against Tyre, which was larger and wealthier and a valuable port for the enemy Damascus further inland.
+The Crusaders knew that the fleet would be essential in taking one of the last two Muslim ports on the Levantine coast.
+The barons from the south of the kingdom wanted to attack Ascalon, while those in the north preferred to direct the fleet against Tyre, which was larger and wealthier and a valuable port for its sovereign, the ruler of Damascus.
 According to William of Tyre, "The matter came near resulting in a dangerous quarrel."
-The Venetians, who preferred Tyre’s harbor than Ascalon’s for trade, chose Tyre as the goal for the Crusade.
+The Venetians, who preferred Tyre's harbor than Ascalon's for trade, chose Tyre as the goal for the Crusade.